An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 y.vrbl = c("l1_policy" = 1),

-allows the user to recover inferences of a
+to recover inferences of a shock history applied to

 in levels, rather than its observed form of differences.
 All we need to